Siphon880gh/devbrain/Enterprise - DevOps, CI CD, DOCKER, Kubernetes, Jenkins, Redis, Linux, Scaling, Server Admin/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 - Allow blocking bot IPs.
 - Allow challenges for suspicious visitors.
 - Block other countries.
 Refer to [[Countries - Restrict, block all other countries]]
+- At CloudPanel, Security -> Cloudflare: Allow traffic from Cloudflare only

 ---
 ## Checklist - Improve Terminal Experience